View this document as: a single page | multiple pages.

 The IdP works in one of two modes:

-The federation process allows the subscriber to obtain services from multiple RPs without the need to hold or maintain separate authenticators at each RP, a process sometimes known as single sign-on.
-The federation process also is generally the preferred approach to authentication when the RP and the subscriber account are not administered together under a common security domain, since the RP does not need to verify an authenticator in the subscriber account.
-Even so, federation can be still applied within a single security domain for a variety of benefits including centralized account management and technical integration.
+The federation process allows the subscriber to obtain services from multiple RPs without the need to hold or maintain separate authenticators at each RP.
+This process is sometimes known as single sign-on.
+The federation process is also generally the preferred approach to authentication when the RP and the subscriber account are not administered together under a common security domain, as it eliminates the need for the RP to issue an additional authenticator for the subscriber to manage.
+Even so, federation can be still applied within a single security domain for a variety of benefits, including centralized account management and technical integration.

 The federation process can be facilitated by additional parties acting in other roles, such as a federation authority to facilitate the trust agreements in place and federation proxies to facilitate the protocol connections.